Harris County, Texas jails: Demographics

-The number of insane inmates in the jails increased since the Texas Legislature cut its community mental health services funding by $400 million in 2003.
+The jail population increased since the Texas Legislature cut its community mental health services funding by $400 million in 2003.
 Between 2004 and 2009 the population of the Harris County jails increased from 7,648 to 11,546.
 From 2003 to 2011 the number of full-time psychiatrists increased from three to eleven.
 As of 2011 25% of prisoners require mental health services.
 Of them, 90% had been previously placed in the Harris County jail.

 Complex and facilities

 The Harris County jail complex consists of three county jails and the Joe Kegans State Jail.

 1200 Jail

 The 1200 Jail (located at 1200 Baker Street) opened on January 23, 2003.
 The 1200 Jail has the administrative offices of the Sheriff's Department.
 The building has 603000 sqft of space, and it has a 100000 sqft parking garage.
 The facility, which has 4,156 regular beds, 124 beds for the Medical Division, and 96 beds for MHMRA, is one American football field deep and two American football fields in length.
 430 sheriff's deputies and detention officers work at the facility.
 The facility houses an inmate classification center.
 Each floor has counseling rooms, MHMRA examination/interview rooms, multi-purpose rooms, a recreation area, triage rooms.
 The fourth floor houses women.
 The sixth floor houses a law library and vocational rooms.
 The jail offers New Choices, a substance abuse program.
 The 1200 Jail includes a large medical clinic, a dental facility, an infirmary, mental health facilities, a pharmacy, an x-ray facility.